Senate negotiators announce a deal on guns, breaking logjam

 Some people who informally sell guns for profit would be required to obtain federal dealers’ licenses, which means they would have to conduct background checks of buyers.
 Convicted domestic abusers who do not live with a former partner, such as estranged ex-boyfriends, would be barred from buying firearms, and it would be a crime for a person to legally purchase a weapon for someone who would not qualify for ownership.

-Negotiators said details and legislative language would be written over the coming days.
-Congressional aides said billions of dollars would be spent expanding the number of community mental health centers and suicide prevention programs, but said many spending decisions remained unmade.
+Congressional aides said billions of dollars would be spent expanding the number of community mental health centers and suicide prevention programs.
+But they said some spending decisions are unresolved, as are final wording on juvenile records and other gun provisions that might prove contentious.

 Senate Majority Leader Chuck Schumer, D-N.Y., called the accord “a good first step to ending the persistent inaction to the gun violence epidemic” and said he would bring the completed measure to a vote as soon as possible.